KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 10. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 11. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+12. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.

 ### [mmm-dropbox by michael5r](https://github.com/michael5r/mmm-dropbox)